ItzzExcel/NamedPipeExample/README.md

 Stop it, it's horrible!

 ## Known issues

-- C# Issues
+- [ ] C# Encoding issues
-    - I'm aware that C# does not encode the special characters, such as "ñ, ´", C++ does.
+  - I'm aware that C# does not encode the special characters correctly.